About the makers:

 What did not come of it, but is still worth mentioning are the less tangible bi-products of this joyful collaboration: Weeks spent in Catskill cabins detoxing from technology and dig- ging through our psyches for these cards or sharing a single seat while staring into a screen for hours in angst over the smallest details and subtle color variances.
 Hilarious outtakes include for example a rain chain made of uteri, and then there were not only the Pinterest boards but also sticky notes and notebooks and napkins that together somehow formed this map.
 There was much deep laughter, but additionally many tense days and sleepless nights.
 It has been utterly transformative, we are better people for it, and hopefully the universe is a slightly better place because of it.

 Tarot is having a moment.
 And with more artists than ever bringing forth new versions of the classic Tarot, it’s never been easier to unleash your inner reader and find a deck that sings to you!
 Whether you’re a witchy mama looking for something a little more macabre, or a Kundalini goddess in search of some high vibes, there is a deck out there with your name on it.

-We at HOF make it our mission to curate the most simplistic yet rich, odd but captivating, and 100% far-out awesomeness indie decks out there.
+We at HOF make it our mission to curate the most simplistic yet rich, odd but captivating, and 100% far-out awesomeness indie Tarot, Oracle, Healing and Meditation Decks out there.